-The Whales Hearts
+The Whale Hearts

-The first two were for the Museum of New Zealand Te Papa Tongarewa.
+The first two were for the Museum of New Zealand, Te Papa Tongarewa.
 We worked with Anton van Helden - Te Papa's marine mammal collection manager to model them.

-A little bit of creative adjustment was used for health and safety and functionality reasons.
-For instance the tunnels needed to allow for all children to be able to fit through the tunnels.
+A little bit of creative adjustment was used for health and safety and functionality reasons; for instance, the tunnels needed to allow for all children to be able to fit through the tunnels.

 The model was hand sculpted from polystyrene foam, then fibreglassed, sanded and painted.
 The model is able to withstand interaction from children and adults alike.